-Figure 15: Mapping of Actual Average Support to Average Perceived Support by Target Gender Across Countries where x_c^g is the actual support among gender g and x_c^{-g} is the actual support of the other gender.
-In this framework, gender stereotyping may arise in two different ways.
-It may be based on actual within-country differences in the views of men and women, which would imply that $\theta > 0$, following the notation in Bordalo et al. (2016).
-But the gender stereotyping may also be based on the perception that women tend to support gender policies that aim at strengthening the position of women in society independent of the actual gender difference in support within a country, which would imply that $\alpha^f - \alpha^m > 0$.19
+We think that gender stereotyping may arise in two different ways.
+First, it may be based on actual within-country differences in the views of men and women, which would imply that $\theta > 0$.
+But the gender stereotyping may also be based on the perception that women tend to support gender policies that aim at strengthening the position of women in society independent of the actual gender difference in support within a country, which would imply that $\alpha^f - \alpha^m > 0$.20